 95471.
 Test Methods and Procedures.

-Hydrocarbon Detector Specifications: Any instrument used for the measurement of methane must be a gas detector or other equivalent instrument approved by the Executive Officer that meets the calibration, specifications, and performance criteria of EPA Reference Method 21, Determination of Volatile Organic Compound Leaks, 40 CFR Part 60, Appendix A (as last amended 65 Fed.Reg.
-61744 (October 17, 2000)), which is incorporated by reference herein, except for the following:
+Hydrocarbon Detector Specifications: Any instrument used for the measurement of methane concentration shall be a gas detector or other equivalent instrument approved by the Executive Officer that meets the calibration, specifications, and performance criteria of EPA Reference Method 21, Determination of Volatile Organic Compound Leaks, 40 CFR Part 60, Appendix A-7 (May 30, 2023), which is incorporated by reference herein, except for the following:

 “Methane” replaces all references to volatile organic compounds (VOC).